cloud4rpi/cloud4rpi-raspberrypi-python/README.md

  - Controling a GPIO pin
  - Monitoring temperature with the DS18B20 sensor

-For complete instructions on how to run this example, refer to the [How To](https://cloud4rpi.github.io/docs/howto/rpi) article.
+For detailed instructions on how to run this example, refer to the [How To](https://cloud4rpi.github.io/docs/howto/rpi) article.

 ## Running the Sample Code